Doctor Clayton: Biography

 Clayton died of tuberculosis on January 7, 1947, in Chicago.
 Big Bill Broonzy and Tampa Red attended his funeral.
 He was buried at Restvale Cemetery in Alsip, Illinois.
+In 2014 the Killer Blues Headstone Project placed a headstone there for him.

 Document Records released all of Clayton's output recorded between 1935 and 1942 on one CD.
 Old Tramp Records released the remaining 1946 recordings.